 Mövenpick Petra, Jordan (B, L, D daily)

-After our morning visit to the Pyramids, arrive in Marrakech and transfer to our hotel.
-The next day, explore this fabled city, located in an oasis of palm and olive groves, and steeped in ancient Berber tradition.
+Fly by private jet to Marrakech where we explore this fabled city, located in an oasis of palm and olive groves, and steeped in ancient Berber tradition.
 See the Koutoubia Mosque, Ben Youssef Madrasa, and the grand Bahia Palace.
 Wander through the medina, a jumble of colorful suqs; and stroll the Djemaa el Fna, a lively square where snake charmers, acrobats, and magicians enchant the passsersby.
 If you wish, immerse yourself in the lush blue-and-green paradise of the Majorelle Garden, a delightful combination of traditional Moroccan architecture, Islamic art and artifacts, rare plants from five continents, and North African birds.
 On our last evening, celebrate our adventure at a farewell banquet with traditional entertainment.

 Alternative: Instead of exploring Marrakech, spend the day in the spectacular Atlas Mountains, the highest mountain range in North Africa.
 Visit a Berber village, share tea with a village elder and his family, and enjoy a delicious picnic lunch.
 In the evening, rejoin the group in Marrakech for our farewell dinner.